A Tale of Two Cities Theme of Warfare

 The French Revolution.
 The storming of the Bastille.
 The formation of the new Republic.
 Sound like the multiple-choice answers to your next history test?

 Well, yes.
-But they’re also all important topics that work their ways into the center of A Tale of Two Cities.
+But they’re also all important topics that work their way to the center of A Tale of Two Cities.
 As the poor and downtrodden of France take to the streets, they spark a bloody and violent revolution.
-Blood runs through the streets of Paris, entire families hang in the balance of new (and often unjust) laws, and no one can be sure of their future in the first years of the New Republic.
+Blood runs through the streets of Paris, entire families hang in the balance of new (and often unjust) laws, and no one can be sure of their future in the first years of the Republic.
 Dickens’s novel explores the complicated relationship that emerges between the political and the social consequences of revolution.

 Although the violence depicted in A Tale of Two Cities is horrible, it’s also the only way that a new form of government can emerge.

 The senseless violence of the revolutionaries quickly undercuts any moral authority they had to create a new social order.